baljit92/skull-detector/README.md

 * Django 1.11.2
 * pip

-Following commands can be used to install Django on both macOs and Unix machines:
+Following commands can be used to install Django on both macOS and Unix machines:
 ```
 pip install Django==1.11.2
 pip install Pillow